rochakagrawal/markdown_clean_text/README.md

-# Markdown to HTML Clipboard Converter
+# Markdown to HTML Clipboard Converter (without HTML tags, Rich Text format)

 This Python script converts Markdown text from your clipboard to HTML (Rich Text format, **without html tags**), preserving formatting when pasting into rich text applications like Microsoft Word or Apple Pages or Microsoft OneNote.

+While it's relatively easy to convert Markdown to HTML, you won't be able to simply paste the text into MS Word or Apple Notes, as they can't render the HTML.
+This special script allows you to do just that.
+If you love it, please say that in comments.

 ## Features